Don't hope to get rid of books (Umberto Eco)

 Russian contemporary prose

 Freedom is the starting point.
-About life, art and about myself
+About life, art, and myself.

 Weil Peter